Adding subtitles or 'captions' to a video is a common query we receive at VideoMyJob. There are a few reasons to add captions to your video:

 There are two ways to include captions or subtitles in your videos:

-VideoMyJob's closed caption editor (web dashboard) is currently in beta testing with a select group of customers.
+VideoMyJob's Subtitle editor (web dashboard) is currently in beta testing with a select group of customers.
 If you would like access to the beta test group please contact your Customer Success Manager.

 Note on closed caption visibility: